monster-js/monster-js/docs/main-concept/props.md

 * **Dynamic Behavior**: You can easily customize child components by passing different props from the parent, enabling dynamic user interfaces.
 * **Maintainability**: Using props simplifies the flow of data through your components, making your code more maintainable and easier to understand.

-By leveraging props in Weco JS, you can create flexible and reusable components that can easily share data, leading to a more dynamic and interactive application.
+By leveraging props in Monster JS, you can create flexible and reusable components that can easily share data, leading to a more dynamic and interactive application.